Wintellect/MSLearn/Introduction to Data Handling with Python/includes/5-numpy-arrays.md

 print(results)

 print(results['value'])

+print(results['sample'][0].decode('UTF-8'))
 ```

+If the array needs to support multiple types it is possible create a structured array.
+A structured array is an array where each element in the second dimension is specifically typed and accessed via a key instead of a numeric positional index.
+The list of lists for initializing the structured array needs to be a list of tuples.
+In this case, the first column will be a string with a length of 8 and the second column will be a float.

+The string stored in the sample column will not be stored as a UTF-8 string.
+UTF-8 encoding is the default string encoding for Python.
+To convert value back to UTF-8, the `decode` function is used.

+1.

 ## Extracting Unique Values Exercise

-1. If not already open, open the same notebook you created for the structure arrays exercise.
+1. If not already open, open the same notebook you created for the structured arrays exercise.

 1. Add a new cell, add the following code, and run the cell.